 I was having an interesting conversation the other day with someone who questioned me about the seeming contradiction within the Mindful in May concept.
 “How do you reconcile this tension between supporting people to be mindful but engaging with social media as a way to convey your message?”

-In my mind this is not a contradiction but rather the precise reason why initiatives like Mindful in May are so timely.
-At a time where we are answering texts, emails, facebook messages and tweets all from the palm of our hand, and for some whilst driving, the demands on our attention are becoming unsustainable.
+In my mind, this is not a contradiction but rather the precise reason why initiatives like Mindful in May are so timely.
+At a time where we are answering texts, emails, Facebook messages, and tweets all from the palms of our hands, the demands on our attention are becoming unsustainable.

-Linda Stone an ex-Apple executive and thought leader, describes the phenomenon of Continuous Partial Attention.
-A state in which we are partially attentive – continuously.
+Linda Stone, ex-Apple executive and thought leader, describes the phenomenon of Continuous Partial Attention – a state in which we are partially attentive, continuously.
 “It contributes to a stressful lifestyle, to operating in crisis management mode, and to a compromised ability to reflect, to make decisions, and to think creatively.
-In a 24/7, always-on world, continuous partial attention used as our dominant attention mode, contributes to a feeling of overwhelm, over-stimulation and to a sense of being unfulfilled.
+In a 24/7, always-on world, continuous partial attention used as our dominant attention mode, contributes to a feeling of overwhelm, over-stimulation, and to a sense of being unfulfilled.
 We are so accessible, we’re inaccessible.”

-With this awareness I have been able to consciously reassess my relationship with technology (in good moments) and attempt to create the necessary boundaries to ensure it is adds rather than subtracts from my quality of life.
-Admittedly, it can be a struggle.
-A little bit like meditation itself.
+With this awareness, I have been able to consciously reassess my relationship with technology (in good moments) and create the necessary boundaries to ensure it adds to – rather than subtracts from – my quality of life.
+Admittedly, it can be a struggle – a little bit like meditation itself.

-Social media used mindfully, enables us a gateway to finding free, world class education (like UDEMY), inspiring conversation and innovative campaigns like #swab for amit which harnessed the power of the network to solve a medical problem (finding a bone marrow match for a leukemia patient).
-As Ray Kurzweil, American scientist and futurist highlights, “a kid in Africa today with a smartphone, has more access to information than the president of the United States had 15yrs ago.”
+Social media used mindfully, enables us a gateway to finding free, world-class education (like UDEMY), inspiring conversation, and innovative campaigns like #swabforamit which harnessed the power of the network to solve a medical problem (finding a bone marrow match for a leukemia patient).
+As Ray Kurzweil, American scientist and futurist highlights, “a kid in Africa today with a smartphone, has more access to information than the president of the United States had 15 years ago.”

-In less than two weeks the power of social media has allowed a virtual Mindful in May community to form, raising enough money to build one well that will bring clean, safe drinking water to a village of 250 people living in the developing world.
+In less than two weeks, the power of social media has allowed a virtual Mindful in May community to form.
+That community raised enough money to build a well that will bring clean, safe drinking water to a village of 250 people living in the developing world.

 Here is a heartwarming clip that reminds me of the power and possibility of connection that exists in our world today.
-It highlights the beauty that can arise when a dose of childhood naivety, a random stranger and the power of our super-connected network, all meet in the right moment.
+It highlights the beauty that can arise when childhood naivety meets the power of our super-connected network at the right moment.
 All it takes is a few mindful clicks on the keyboard.